petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/configuring-liferay-authentication-with-auth0-using-openid-connect.md

 ---
 uuid: 49e814e3-6c64-4a26-b58a-96bce6406f33
+taxonomy-category-names:
+- Platform
+- DXP Configuration
+- Identity Management and Authentication
+- Liferay Self-Hosted
+- Liferay PaaS
+- Liferay SaaS
 ---

-# Liferay SSO: Configuring Auth0 as an Identity Provider Via OpenID Connect
+# Configuring Liferay Authentication With Auth0 Using OpenId Connect

 This tutorial guides you through integrating Auth0, your Identity Provider (IdP), with your Liferay environment using OpenID Connect.
 We endorse using an external authentication service, a best practice that simplifies user authentication while maintaining security.
 By integrating Auth0 with OpenID Connect, a trusted authentication protocol, employees can leverage Auth0's single sign-on feature to access applications seamlessly.